QuickStartPackage/Spring_DATA_JPA/README.md

 - spring-data-jps  1.7.2.RELEASE

-### How to work this program ?
+### How to work this program

   1. H2 database start.
-You should read a property file (application.yml) !!!
+You should read a property file.
-  2. Run this Application Server
+  2. Run this application server

 ### API